Allgood–Bailey Stadium

 Allgood-Bailey Stadium is an outdoor stadium on the campus of the Missouri University of Science and Technology in Rolla, Missouri.
 The stadium has a capacity of 8,000 and hosts Missouri S&T Miners football games and track and field competitions.

-It opened in 1967 and was known as "Jackling Field" until 2000, when it was renamed after football and basketball coach Dewey Allgood and benefactor Keith Bailey.
+It opened in 1967 and until 2000 was known as "Jackling Field", commemorating the notable Missouri alumnus Daniel C. Jackling.
+It was then renamed for the football and basketball coach Dewey Allgood and a benefactor, Keith Bailey.